abhshkdz/abhshkdz.github.io/_pages/about.md

 ![cover](/img/cover.jpg)

-As of Fall 2016, I am a graduate student at Virginia Tech advised by [Prof. Dhruv Batra][2].
+As of Fall 2016, I am a graduate student at Virginia Tech advised by [Prof. Dhruv Batra][2] and a member of the [Machine Learning and Perception Lab][1].
+I will soon be transferring to Georgia Institute of Technology following my advisor's [move][32].

 My research interests focus on the development of deep learning models and its applications in computer vision and natural language processing.
+A PDF version of my CV is available [here][33].

-Prior to joining Virginia Tech, I had the privilege of collaborating with [Professor Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral research fellow) at the [Goodhill Lab][6], Queensland Brain Institute, where I studied how neural activity represents spatial information in the visual system, and analyzed neuron-dropping (dependency of neural decoding accuracy on number of recorded neurons).
+Prior to joining Virginia Tech, I had the privilege of collaborating with [Prof. Geoffrey Goodhill][4] and [Lilach Avitan][5] (postdoctoral research fellow) at the [Goodhill Lab][6], Queensland Brain Institute, where I studied how neural activity represents spatial information in the visual system, and analyzed neuron-dropping (dependency of neural decoding on number of recorded neurons).

 A significant portion of my motivation to study deep learning comes from the loose analogies between machine learning concepts and